Today we are celebrating my dear friend Catherine with a surprise virtual baby shower!!!!

 In honor of her third beautiful baby a bunch of us food bloggers are getting together to throw a party full of naturally vibrant, colorful food.
 Catherine works tirelessly on her blog Weelicious to make family-friendly food that is bursting with flavor—not food coloring.
 She is constantly coming up with genius ideas for dinner, breakfast, and snack time that are easy and approachable and make me think “why the heck haven’t I thought of that?!!!”

 So when it was my turn to make something for her, I wanted to come up with a recipe that I know her kids would love, that is healthy, easy, and fun.
 I thought of all the street vendors in Mexico that gather around the local schools and sell fresh fruit cups and all assortments of vegetables-on-a-stick as after school snacks (a tradition I’m highly jealous of, btw).

 My favorite has always been the jicama pops.
-The thick slices are expertly speared on wooden sticks, drenched in lime juice then sprinkled with coarse salt and chile powder.
+The thick slices are expertly speared on wooden sticks, drenched in lime juice then sprinkled with Tajín seasoning.
 They are crunchy, juicy, slightly sweet, and surprisingly satisfying considering you are essentially eating a raw vegetable on a stick.